 Since they’re a whole spice, these peppercorns will stay fresh for up to a couple of years in your pantry (if you don’t use them up faster).

 3. Organic Pure Maple Syrup

 The Kirkland pure maple syrup is high quality (USDA organic, Grade A, Amber), and for the lack of a better term: cheap.
-The jug holds a full liter of syrup at a cost of only $0.33-ish per ounce.
+The jug holds a full liter of syrup at a cost of only $0.33-ish per ounce at the time of this article.
 I haven’t found a (non-specialty) grocery store product that can beat it on flavor or price.